freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 760.1

 See it?
-You renamed the font files with `mv`, you can also move them with it.
+You renamed the font files with `mv`, you can also move files with it.
 Move the "roboto" font to the new `fonts` folder.
+Here's an example: `mv <file> <destination>`.

 #### HINTS

 - Use the "move" command
-- Here's an example: `mv file destination`
 - The file to move is `roboto.woff`
 - Don't try to move the file with another method
 - Enter `mv roboto.woff fonts`